-There are more than 370 lilac plants of 176 different kinds in the Arboretum’s collection.
-These include 136 cultivars that have been selected for certain horticultural merits such as flower size and color.
+There are 380 lilac plants representing 169 taxa (kinds) in the Arboretum’s collection.
+These include 131 cultivars that have been selected for certain horticultural merits such as flower size and color.
 The remaining kinds represent various botanical taxa, the parents of many of today’s hybrids.
 Together they provide a season of color and scent that extends over five weeks each spring.
 Please join us for Lilac Sunday

 , an event celebrating one of North America’s premier lilac collections.